pixie-io/docs.px.dev/content/en/01-about-pixie/05-faq.md

 ### Which languages are supported for continuous profiling?

-Go, C++ and Rust are currently supported.
+Pixie's [continuous profiler](/tutorials/pixie-101/profiler/) currently supports Go, C++, Rust and Java.
 The [Roadmap](/about-pixie/roadmap) contains plans to expand support to other languages.

 ## How do I...?